Crime in Pakistan: Organised crime

 Organised crime in Pakistan includes fraud, racketeering, drug trafficking, smuggling, money laundering, extortion, ransom, political violence, etc. Terrorist attacks became common during the 2000s, especially in North-West Frontier Province, the Federally Administered Tribal Areas, Balochistan, Karachi and Lahore.
 Vehicle theft is common, particularly in the large cities.

 Opium production

 Pakistan falls under the Golden Crescent, which is one of the two major illicit opium producing centres in Asia.
 Opium poppy cultivation in Pakistan is estimated to be 800 hectares in 2005 yielding a potential production of 4 metric tons of heroin.
-Opium has been historically cultivated primarily in Khyber Pakhtunkhwa, in the areas near the border with Afghanistan.
+Opium has been historically cultivated primarily in Khyber Pakhtunkhwa, in the areas near to the border with Afghanistan.
 Until the late 1970s, opium production levels were relatively static; it increased after 1979.
 An estimated $4 billion is generated from drug trafficking in Pakistan.

 Crimes against women

 Corruption and police misconduct

+Corruption runs rampant throughout various sectors and facets of life in Pakistan, but when it comes to the prevalence of corruption, the Pakistan Police stand out as unparalleled.
+According to surveys and reports from international organizations and non-governmental organizations (NGOs), the police force is consistently identified as the most corrupt institution in Pakistan.